-Located in a picturesque valley of fruit trees, surrounded by hills blanketed in green oak, and watched over by the white peaks of Canigou, it’s easy to understand how arty Ceret, our ‘home’ for two weeks, inspired so many artists to move here and paint its pastel-coloured houses and colossal plane trees – and how this tiny village came to have such a fine modern art museum.
+Arty Ceret is located in a picturesque valley of fruit trees, surrounded by hills blanketed in green oak, and watched over by the white peaks of Canigou, so it’s easy to understand how Ceret, our ‘home’ for two weeks, inspired so many artists to move here and paint its pastel-coloured houses and colossal plane trees – and how this tiny village came to have such a fine modern art museum.

-The most noted artists to spend time here were Picasso and Braque, but many other modern artists also passed through, from Chagall to Soutine.
+The most noted artists to spend time in arty Ceret were Picasso and Braque, but many other modern artists also passed through, from Chagall to Soutine.

 As a result, Ceret’s Museum of Modern Art (Musée d’Art Moderne Céret) must be one of the most impressive art museums to be found in such a small town.